 Figure~\ref{F:td_gtd} (left) illustrates how TD learning operates in the space of action-value functions, when function approximation is used to cope with large state spaces.
-The green area represents the space of function approximators.
-The algorithm starts by instantiating a $Q$-network $\bar{Q}_0$, commonly referred to as the target network, used to build a regression target $r + \gamma \max_{a'} \bar{Q}_0(s', a')$, which is a stochastic estimation of its Bellman iteration $\Gamma \bar{Q}_0$.
-This regression target is learned by a second network $Q_1$, called the online network, using the mean squared error.
-We highlight that the bar over $Q_0$ is added to emphasize that $Q_0$ is not optimized, as its parameters are frozen.
-After a predefined number of gradient steps $T$, a target update is performed, which consists of setting $Q_1$ as the new target network by freezing its parameters, and learning a new $Q$-network, noted $Q_2$, which takes the role of the online network to minimize the distance between $\Gamma \bar{Q}_1$ and $Q_2$.
+In the general case, the application of the Bellman operator to a $Q$-estimate $\Gamma Q$ lands outside of the space of function approximators (represented in green).
+TD learning starts by instantiating a $Q$-estimator $\bar{Q}_0$, commonly referred to as the target estimator, used to build a regression target $r + \gamma \max_{a'} \bar{Q}_0(s', a')$, which is a stochastic estimation of its Bellman iteration $\Gamma \bar{Q}_0$.
+This regression target is learned by a second estimator $Q_1$, called the online estimator, using the mean squared error.
+We highlight that the bar over $Q_0$ is added to emphasize that $Q_0$ is not optimized, as its parameters remain frozen.
+After a predefined number of gradient steps $T$, a target update is performed, which consists of setting $Q_1$ as the new target estimator by freezing its parameters, and learning a new $Q$-estimator, noted $Q_2$, which takes the role of the online estimator to minimize the distance between $\Gamma \bar{Q}_1$ and $Q_2$ \citep{mnih2015human}.